Step 1: Pick a Type of String

 Recommendation

-Polyester strings are ideal for intermediate to advanced players who have the skill and technique required to generate sufficient racquet head speed to take advantage of their befits.
-If you have a history of arm injuries, you’ll want to stay away from them.
+Polyester strings are ideal for intermediate to advanced players with the skill and technique to generate sufficient racquet head speed to take advantage of their benefits.

-Manufacturers create multifilament strings by wrapping ultra-small nylon fibers together to make a single string.
-Due to their construction, they tend to hold their tension better than synthetic gut while seeking to mimic the power, comfort, and feel of natural gut.
+Manufacturers create multifilament strings by weaving ultra-small nylon fibers to make a single string.
+Due to their construction, they tend to hold their tension better than synthetic gut while mimicking natural gut’s power, comfort, and feel.

-Like polyester, what makes them great also leads to their downsides in that they can be overpowering or harder to control, while also lacking in topspin that many players desire.
+However, like polyester, what makes them great also influences their downsides.
+Specifically, they can be overpowering or harder to control while lacking the topspin many players desire.

 Pros